AFSA’s Planned Giving Programs enables donors to make substantial gifts in ways that can complement their personal financial planning.

 Careful planning for the disposition of retirement plan assets can help to avoid undesirable tax costs.
 In certain situations, gifts to AFSA of retirement account balances can improve the donor's overall tax consequences, increase the amounts passing to heirs and reduce income and estate taxes.

-If you are 70½ or older, temporary legislation allows you to make cash gifts totaling up to $100,000 from your traditional or Roth IRA to the AFSA Scholarship Fund only for the year 2011.
+If you are 70½ or older, temporary legislation allows you to make cash gifts totaling up to $100,000 from your traditional or Roth IRA to the AFSA Fund for American Diplomacy and/or Scholarship Fund only for the year 2011.

 Life Insurance Gifts

 The large cash value resulting from a relatively small premium makes a life insurance policy an attractive planned gift.
-An individual can donate a fully paid up policy, naming the AFSA Scholarship Fund as the irrevocable owner and beneficiary.
+An individual can donate a fully paid up policy, naming the AFSA Fund for American Diplomacy and/or Scholarship Fund as the irrevocable owner and beneficiary.
 The donor is entitled to receive a gift credit and an immediate income tax deduction for the cash surrender value of the policy.

 Charitable Gift Annuity

-The simplest gift arrangement, this is a contract between the AFSA Scholarship Fund and the donor, providing for the payment of life income at a fixed rate.
+The simplest gift arrangement, this is a contract between the AFSA Fund for American Diplomacy and/or Scholarship Fund and the donor, providing for the payment of life income at a fixed rate.
 The donor receives an immediate income tax deduction for a portion of his/her gift.

 The annuity has an attractive provision for the taxation of the income: The donor annuity payments may be treated as part ordinary income, part capital gains income (15%), and part tax-free income, depending on the assets used to fund the annuity.